jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

+#### screenSharingStatusChanged

-* **`screenSharingStatusChanged`** - provides event notifications about either turning on or off local user screen sharing.
+Provides event notifications about either turning on or off local user screen sharing.

 The listener receives an object with the following structure: